PikachuEXE/rspec-json_matchers/doc/Story.md

   - [Code Climate](https://codeclimate.com/) to ensure high code quality
   - [Coveralls](https://coveralls.io/) to ensure high test coverage
   - [Inch CI](https://inch-ci.org/) to ensure inline doc with quality
-  - [Gitter](https://gitter.im/) for a free chat room for the project
+  - [Gitter](https://gitter.im/) for a free chat room for the project (but actually rarely used)
 - Add badges to README
-- Refactor according to result from Code Climate & [rubocop](https://github.com/bbatsov/rubocop)
+- Refactor according to result from Code Climate
 - Improve inline doc according to result from running [inch](https://github.com/rrrene/inch) locally
 - Release an "alpha" version and actually it in real project

-# Future
-In the near future:
-- Release a "beta" version for public testing and feedback
-- React according to feedback before the official version release, if any
-- Add `CONTRIBUTING.md` if appropriate

-There are several features that might be considered to be implemented in the future:
-- Built-in "expectation" for "date"
-- Path matching feature in [`airborne`](https://github.com/brooklynDev/airborne)
-- `be_json.with_types` which only accepts classes (only? not sure)